 6. UNIVERSITY OF WEST SCOTLAND: $14000

-The University of the West of Scotland (UWS) was formed in August 2007 by the merging of the University of Paisley with Bell College.
-It is the largest modern university in Scotland, spread across four campuses in Ayr, Dumfries, Hamilton and Paisley.
+The University of the West of Scotland (UWS) was formed in August 2007 by the merger of the University of Paisley with Bell College.
+It is the largest modern university in Scotland, spread across four campuses in Ayr, Dumfries, Hamilton, and Paisley.
 The University operates four campuses in the south and south-west of Scotland, giving students from outside the area a chance to live in a beautiful part of the country.
 The Ayr Campus is located on the west coast of Scotland, while Dumfries is located two miles from the centre of the town and the Hamilton campus is in Lanarkshire.

 7. BUCKINGHAMSHIRE NEW UNIVERSITY: $14540

 At present, there are a total of four campuses that are operated by the university.
 These impressive campuses are located in the towns of Uxbridge, High Wycombe, and Aylesbury.
-High Wycombe Campus serves as a thriving base for applied health care research and nursing students.
-It was ranked 113th in the Times University Guide 2020, 120th in the Guardian University Guide 2020, 12th in the UK by the Huffington Post in a list of creative universities and was also included in a list of the top 14 creative universities in the UK by The Daily Telegraph.
+The High Wycombe Campus serves as a thriving base for applied health care research and nursing students.
+It was ranked 113th in the Times University Guide 2020, 120th in the Guardian University Guide 2020, 12th in the UK by the Huffington Post in a list of creative universities, and was also included in a list of the top 14 creative universities in the UK by The Daily Telegraph.
 Also, Bucks New University has won awards for its training of pilots and music industry management.

 8. PLYMOUTH MARJON UNIVERSITY: $14540